 Different acrylic mediums also have different shine rates.
 For example, you mixed paint with matte medium to create some objects and then used extreme sheen white.
 As the result, we have an uneven surface with areas with different shining.

 Varnishing will smooth all these differences and create an even and unified look, that we and other people will perceive as something finished and beautiful.

 Varnish is the easiest and most effective way to make your acrylic painting look great!

 6 – Longevity

-Varnish is a key to make our creative heritage last longer.
-Once we finished our work we should think how to make sure it will live long life, especially if you create it for sale.
+Varnish is a key to making our creative heritage last longer.
+Once we finished our work we should think about how to make sure it will live a long life, especially if you create it for sale.

-As we know varnish protects acrylic painting from dust, environment, enrich colors but also, we apply varnish first of all, to remove and replace it later.
+As we know varnish protects the acrylic painting from dust, environment, enriches colors but also, we apply varnish, first of all, to remove and replace it later.
 Such an irony, that something is useful because we can remove it!

 Removing and replacing varnish can give your painting hundreds of years.

 Before applying a varnish make sure you applied an isolation coat!